ProjectsGm2/Gm2-Category-Sort/README.md

 Assigning categories  20/20 (100%)
 Success: Auto assign complete.
 ```
+Add `--overwrite` to replace existing categories instead of appending.

 During analysis common negative phrases such as `not for`, `does not fit` or
 `without` are detected and prevent category matches.
 The tool also performs